swaroopg92/penpa-edit/README.md

 	* Border: ON - will allow you to write digits on the edges
 * In Surface Mode
 	* Use number keys to quickly switch between styles.
 For styles 11 and 12, press 1 and the second digit in quick succession.
+* In Multicolor Mode
+	* Use number keys to fill colors in the selected cells.
+For styles 11 and 12, press ALT+1 or ALT+2, respectively.

 ## Tips
 * Numbers: Back Space can be entered on the panel "1" tab and half-width space can be entered on the "A" tab.